meshcloud/meshcloud-docs/docs/administration.landing-zones.md

 ## Disabling Landing Zones

 Disabled Landing Zones can't be assigned to projects anymore.
-If the Landing Zone has already been assigned to a project, this assignment will remain, but customer admins can no longer create new projects using this Landing Zone.
+If the Landing Zone has already been assigned to a project, this assignment will remain, but workspace managers can no longer create new projects using this Landing Zone.

 ## Configure Landing Zone tags